satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 Attention!
 PicCap is not able to record DRM-protected video content from TVs' own apps.
 However, the DRM restrictions do not affect the TV's HDMI inputs, so NETFLIX & Co. can be processed and enjoyed with Ambilight.

-After a successful rooting with one of the known methods (Enabling debug on LG webOS by modifying NVM, RootMyTV, crashd, or DejaVuln) PicCap (hyperion-webos) and the mostly used Hyperion or HyperHDR, LEDs control/processing software from Homebrew Channel must be installed and configured.
+After a successful rooting with one of the known methods (Enabling debug on LG webOS by modifying NVM, RootMyTV, crashd, or DejaVuln) PicCap (hyperion-webos) and the mostly used HyperHDR or Hyperion, LEDs control/processing software from Homebrew Channel must be installed and configured.

+Note:
+The settings for Hyperion.NG users are similar to HyperHDR, with the difference that there is no “HDR to SDR tone mapping” in Hyperion.
+To achieve some functions in contrast to HyperHDR, the setting level in Hyperion must be set to Expert.

 First, you should pay attention to the following points in Homebrew Channel:
 1. switch off unprotected and vulnerable Telnet.